Super Bowl XIX: Playoffs

 The Dolphins gained 405 yards of total offense in their 31–10 playoff win over the Seattle Seahawks, and over 500 yards as they defeated the Pittsburgh Steelers, 45–28, in the AFC Championship Game.
 In the victory over the Steelers (the only team to beat San Francisco during the season), Marino completed 21 of 32 passes for 421 yards and 4 touchdowns, with 1 interception.

 Meanwhile, the 49ers' underrated defense allowed the team to blitz through the playoffs.
-Although Montana threw a combined total of 5 interceptions in their 2 games, they only gave up a combined total of 10 points and no touchdowns in their victories over the New York Giants, 21–10, and the Chicago Bears, 23–0.
+Although Montana threw a combined total of 5 interceptions in their 2 games, they only gave up a combined total of 10 points and no offensive touchdowns in their victories over the New York Giants, 21–10, and the Chicago Bears, 23–0.

 At 33–3, the combined records for the two teams coming into the game were and still are the best in Super Bowl history.
 The 49ers were 17–1 and the Dolphins 16–2 including their playoff games.

 Pregame news and notes

 This was the second time a team could have been considered a home team for a Super Bowl, with Stanford just 30 mi away from San Francisco proper - Stanford is actually 15 mi closer to the city than Santa Clara, where the 49ers play home games today.
 The 49ers' practice facility was located in Redwood City at the time, just 5 mi from Stanford Stadium.
 Promotion for the Super Bowl also contributed to that feeling with many photographs of the Vince Lombardi Trophy near San Francisco landmarks such as the Golden Gate Bridge.
 Thus, the 49ers were considered the only team to have won the Super Bowl at home until the Tampa Bay Buccaneers achieved the same feat in Super Bowl LV in 2021.
 The Los Angeles Rams also played near home at the Rose Bowl in Pasadena, California in Super Bowl XIV, but lost to the Pittsburgh Steelers.
 In February 2022 the Rams beat the Cincinnati Bengals in Super Bowl LVI at SoFi Stadium in Inglewood, their home since 2020.

 The 49ers, as the designated home team in the annual rotation between AFC and NFC teams, wore their home red uniforms and gold pants.
 The Dolphins wore their all-white road uniforms.

+This would be the final Super Bowl where a regular position player wore the classic duck bill 2 bar face mask (Dolphins wide receiver Mark Duper).